TykTechnologies/tyk-charts/tyk-pump/README.md

 We also support monitoring using Prometheus Operator.
 All you have to do is set `pump.prometheusPump.prometheusOperator.enabled` to true.
 This will create a PodMonitor resource for your Pump instance.

+#### Uptime Pump
+Uptime Pump can be configured by setting `pump.uptimePumpBackend` in values.yaml file.
+It support following values
+1. mongo: Used to set mongo pump for uptime analytics.
+2. postgres: Used to set postgres pump for uptime analytics.
+3. empty: Used to disable uptime analytics.

 #### Other Pumps
 To setup other backends for pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `pump.extraEnvs`